 Let’s see some of the negative sides of working for a recruitment agency:

-The fact is that recruiting agencies have expenses.
-They pay your taxes, office bills (those that keep their offices), tools, and job ads, among other things.
+Recruiting agencies incur large expenses.
+They pay office bills, pay for tools, job ads, marketing, your taxes, and so on.
 It’s natural for them to take a percentage of every candidate that you find for their client.

 However, not all agencies can provide you with top-notch conditions, and some of them still take a large portion of the money you bring in.
 And that’s another fact.

-Working for a recruitment agency doesn’t allow you to maneuver and do things your way.
+When working for an agency, you often don’t have enough space to do things your way.
 While that can be good because they’re using a system that works, it doesn’t mean that it’s the best thing to do.

 The Reality of Becoming an Independent Recruiter

-What you need to do to become an independent recruiter is find clients of your own and send them candidates.
+To become a successful freelance recruiter, you need to find clients of your own and connect them with candidates.
 Companies are looking for reliable people who can help them find the best workers.
 They aren’t interested in your status – whether they hire agencies or independent recruiters is irrelevant as long as they have their vacancies filled by highly-skilled people.

 You might think that being independent is for you, but once you get into it, there can be various aspects of the job that you dislike, so you opt to stay.
 Keep in mind that as a freelance recruiter, you earn money once your candidate starts working or works for a specific period of time.